Configure forced tunneling using the classic deployment model

 Configure forced tunneling

 The following procedure will help you specify forced tunneling for a virtual network.
 The configuration steps correspond to the VNet network configuration file.
 In this example, the virtual network 'MultiTier-VNet' has three subnets: 'Frontend', 'Midtier', and 'Backend' subnets, with four cross premises connections: 'DefaultSiteHQ', and three Branches.

 <VirtualNetworkSite name="MultiTier-VNet" Location="North Europe"> <AddressSpace> <AddressPrefix>10.1.0.0/16</AddressPrefix> </AddressSpace> <Subnets> <Subnet name="Frontend"> <AddressPrefix>10.1.0.0/24</AddressPrefix> </Subnet> <Subnet name="Midtier"> <AddressPrefix>10.1.1.0/24</AddressPrefix> </Subnet> <Subnet name="Backend"> <AddressPrefix>10.1.2.0/23</AddressPrefix> </Subnet> <Subnet name="GatewaySubnet"> <AddressPrefix>10.1.200.0/28</AddressPrefix> </Subnet> </Subnets> <Gateway> <ConnectionsToLocalNetwork> <LocalNetworkSiteRef name="DefaultSiteHQ"> <Connection type="IPsec" /> </LocalNetworkSiteRef> <LocalNetworkSiteRef name="Branch1"> <Connection type="IPsec" /> </LocalNetworkSiteRef> <LocalNetworkSiteRef name="Branch2"> <Connection type="IPsec" /> </LocalNetworkSiteRef> <LocalNetworkSiteRef name="Branch3"> <Connection type="IPsec" /> </LocalNetworkSiteRef> </Gateway> </VirtualNetworkSite> </VirtualNetworkSite>

-The steps will set the 'DefaultSiteHQ' as the default site connection for forced tunneling, and configure the Midtier and Backend subnets to use forced tunneling.
+The following steps will set the 'DefaultSiteHQ' as the default site connection for forced tunneling, and configure the Midtier and Backend subnets to use forced tunneling.